-Although bachelor’s degrees should teach in public schools, an associate degree can provide students with the base work they need to pursue a teaching profession.
-Associate degrees for teaching are a good option for those who are unsure if they want to teach but would like to explore the possibility.
+Although bachelor’s degree holders should be the ones teaching in public schools, an associate’s degree can provide those pursuing a teaching career with the basics they need to pursue a teaching profession.
+Associate’s degrees for teaching are a good option for those who are unsure if they want to teach but would like to explore the possibility.
 They are also ideal for those looking to complete general education courses at a community college before transferring to a bachelor’s degree program.

-An associate degree in teaching prepares students with general education courses that build a foundation for future coursework.
+An associate degree in teaching prepares students for general education courses that build a foundation for future coursework.
 Students are required to complete courses such as English composition, math, history, social sciences, humanities, and fine arts.
 After these core courses are complete, students can take elective courses in early childhood education, special education, physical education, or other specialized areas of teaching.

 Bachelor’s Degree in Teaching

 A bachelor’s degree is the most traditional and convenient way to transition into a teaching career.
 A bachelor’s program is a four-year degree that covers the foundational concepts needed to teach, nurture, and maintain students (ages 5-18) in a classroom.
 Many programs teach the history of the education system, child psychology, and teaching methods.
-Depending on courses and specialization, this degree typically takes four to five years of full-time enrollment to complete.
+Depending on the courses taken and specialization, this degree typically takes four to five years of full-time enrollment to complete.

 Bachelor’s degrees vary and allow students to pick a specific teaching area.
-All programs include educational methods, teaching theory, and social science, but they differ in instructional content.
+All programs include educational methods, teaching theory, and social science but they differ in instructional content.
 For example, elementary education majors and secondary education degree programs take courses specific to teaching young children.
 Courses may include a history of elementary education, lesson planning, curriculum development, classroom management, as well as the core elementary studies: social studies, math, science, and reading.
 Teaching majors for middle school and high school education have slightly different programs than elementary education majors.
-They take similar base classes, but instead of taking all of the core studies, they concentrate in one subject area like math or English.
+They take similar base classes but instead of taking all of the core studies, they concentrate in one subject area like Math or English.